codeworks-secops/docker-compose-k8s-workshop/README.md

-# Docker Compose & Kubernetes Wordsmith Demo
+# Docker Compose & Kubernetes Workshop

-Wordsmith is the demo project shown at DockerCon EU 2017 and 2018.
+In this workshop, we will work with the Wordsmith application which is the demo project shown at DockerCon EU 2017 and 2018.

+NB: Please try to find your own solutions before getting response from the repository.

+## Architecture Schema

+PNG

+## Preamble

-The demo app runs across three containers:
+The demo app runs across three containers :

 - [db](db/Dockerfile) - a Postgres database which stores words